 - Use this three-step dry, wet, dry method to keep the breading on during the cooking process.

-- Using a rack in the basket will make sure that each side is evenly browned.
+- Using an air fryer rack in the basket will make sure that each side is evenly browned.

 - Spray the squash with cooking spray to help encourage the browning and crisp edges even more.